lewagon/dotfiles/04-Front-End/03-Bootstrap/02-Bootstrap-prototyping/README.md

 ## Further suggestions & resources

 - Make sure to use the [Bootstrap documentation](https://getbootstrap.com/docs/4.2), they have a lot more to offer than `btn` classes!
+- Have a look at the [final result](http://lewagon.github.io/bootstrap-challenges/02-Bootstrap-prototyping) to compare with your work.